karotka99/karotka99/README.md

 Here are some info about me:

- 📚 Student of Mathematic at the Silesian University of Technology in Gliwice
+ 📚 Graduated master's degree in Mathematic at the Silesian University of Technology in Gliwice

- 💻 Student of Computer Science - Big Data Analytics at the University of Economics in Katowice
+ 💻 Graduated master's degree in Computer Science - Big Data Analytics at the University of Economics in Katowice

- 🎓 I finished bachelor's degree in Mathematics with specialisation Computer Mathematics at the Silesian University of Technology in Gliwice
+ 🎓 Graduated bachelor's degree in Mathematics with specialisation Computer Mathematics at the Silesian University of Technology in Gliwice

  ⚡ Skills & Activities: Python, Excel, SQL, Statistica, Mathematica/Wolfram, SAS - ETL processes